Rsantct/pe.audio.sys.OLD/README.md

 - A LCD (usb4all) shows current settings and metadata

-## room EQ
+## room correction EQ

-Regarding your room EQ, you can use both IIR (parametric correction) or FIR (impulse correction).
-I prefer the last one, and I propose multipoint based correction, for example my [multipoint DRC](https://github.com/Rsantct/DRC).
+Regarding your room correction EQ, you can use both IIR (parametric correction) or FIR (impulse correction).
+I prefer the last one, and I propose multipoint based correction, for example you can try my [multipoint DRC](https://github.com/Rsantct/DRC).

 <a href="url"><img src="https://github.com/Rsantct/pre.di.c/blob/master/pre.di.c/clients/www/images/control%20web%20v2.0a.png" align="center" width="340" ></a>